Nobby Clark (politician): Personal life

 Clark has the distinction of being the first person to run the Kepler track 30 times.
 In 2004 he became just the fourth person to donate a kidney anonymously in New Zealand.
+Cancer runs in Clark's family, and in 2022, he was diagnosed with follicular thyroid cancer.
+In December 2023 Clark suffered a minor heart attack.
+Originally scheduled for a quadruple bypass surgery, he only required a double bypass on 3 January 2024.
+He took a break from council duties until March 2024.